s-expresso/rubberbuf/README.md

 ## AST Transformation
 `rubberbuf.ast-postprocessing` provides transformation function that can be applied to above output.
-* unnest: nested message/enum are extracted out to top level, with its name replaced with a scoped name (.e.g `MsgA.MsgB.MsgC`)
+* `unnest`: nested message/enum are extracted out to top level, with its name replaced with a scoped name (.e.g `MsgA.MsgB.MsgC`)
+* `mapify`: transforms the vector structure of the AST into a map of maps; meant to be used after `unnest`

 ## Unsupported feature
 * protobuf `group` type (deprecated by google)